- Ease of Use

 MetaTrader is one of the most, if not the most popular Forex Trading Platform in the world, it is mostly used by Forex Traders, however, MetaTrader platform can be used to work with any market and allows trading of Futures, CFDs, Indices, Cryptocurrencies, and any other tradable asset for that matter.

-MetaTrader Trading Terminal as we know it nowadays has been created in the year 2003, however, the story of its creation begins much earlier.
+MetaTrader Trading Terminal, as we know it nowadays, was created in the year 2003; however, the story of its creation begins much earlier.
 The story of MetaTrader begins in the year 2000, when MetaQuotes (MetaQuotes Software Corp.) was established and released ‘FX Charts’ Software.
-‘FX Charts’ was a charting software which nowadays appears abundantly simple, but back then it has caused quite a commotion and got a lot of interest from the public, due to its availability to retail traders.
+‘FX Charts’ was a charting software which nowadays appears abundantly simple, but back then it had caused quite a commotion and got a lot of interest from the public, due to its availability to retail traders.

-High public interest for ‘FX Charts’ caused MetaQuotes team to release a new, highly functional trading platform under its own brand name – MetaQuotes just within a month of their initial software launch.
-But most importantly besides having a lot of additional functionality, the main feature which attracted tens of thousands of new users, was a built-in language for programming (MQL), which allowed manual programming of trading strategies.
+High public interest for ‘FX Charts’ caused the MetaQuotes team to release a new, highly functional trading platform under its own brand name – MetaQuotes just within a month of their initial software launch.
+But most importantly, besides having a lot of additional functionality, the main feature which attracted tens of thousands of new users was a built-in language for programming (MQL), which allowed manual programming of trading strategies.

-Three years after initial software release, in summer of 2003, MetaQuotes released a brand new, built from ground up, filled with even more functionality – MetaTrader Trading Platform.
-At the same time MetaTrader started gaining immense popularity among Forex Brokers all over the world, overtaking more and more of the Forex Trading Platform Market share.
-At the same time, with the release of MetaTrader Trading Platform, MetaQuotes released an improved version of MetaQuotes Language – MQL II.
+Three years after initial software release, in the summer of 2003, MetaQuotes released a brand new, built from the ground up, filled with even more functionality – MetaTrader Trading Platform.
+At the same time, MetaTrader started gaining immense popularity among Forex Brokers all over the world, overtaking more and more of the Forex Trading Platform Market share.
+At the same time, with the release of the MetaTrader Trading Platform, MetaQuotes released an improved version of MetaQuotes Language – MQL II.

-MetaQuotes have always been ahead of the competition when it came to Trading Platform innovations, hence, in the end of year 2003, MetaQuotes released the very first mobile trading terminal ‘MetaTrader 3 CE’ and ‘MetaTrader for Palm’ which was followed by another update to MetaQuotes Programming Language – MQL3.
+MetaQuotes have always been ahead of the competition when it came to Trading Platform innovations, hence, at the end of the year 2003, MetaQuotes released the very first mobile trading terminal ‘MetaTrader 3 CE’ and ‘MetaTrader for Palm’ which was followed by another update to MetaQuotes Programming Language – MQL3.

 MetaTrader 4 (MT4)

-In the end of 2004 MetaQuotes made an announcement about release of brand new MetaTrader 4 Trading Terminal, the release was planned for summer of 2005, and as promised ‘MetaTrader 4’ was released to the public right on schedule on the 1st of July 2005.
+At the end of 2004, MetaQuotes made an announcement about the release of brand new MetaTrader 4 Trading Terminal, the release was planned for the summer of 2005, and as promised, ‘MetaTrader 4’ was released to the public right on schedule on the 1st of July 2005.